Oat milk

 Common questions

-Use carefully.
+- Use carefully.
 Unsweetened oat milk in coffee with breakfast is fine.
 Oat milk lattes on an empty stomach are not ideal.
-Some diabetics tolerate it badly enough to switch to almond or soy milk, both of which spike less.
+Some diabetics switch to almond or soy milk, which tend to have a lower glycaemic index, though the difference between unsweetened plant milks can be small.

 Sources